-Where’s Your Tree?—an artist-initiated eco-project explores the partnering of art and natural resources as mediating tools in the face of historic, environmental ruin of the planet and black and brown lives.
-Part of this work is to remember the sustainable applications that our ancestors practiced, lifetimes before this country’s “founding,” and to know they are readily accessible to us now.
+An artist-initiated, eco-project, the Where’s Your Tree? podcast series explores the partnering of art and natural resources and health and wellness rituals, as mediating tools, in the face of historic, environmental ruin of the planet and black and brown lives.
+Part of this work is to reclaim the sustainable applications that our ancestors practiced lifetimes before this country’s “founding,” and to remember they are accessible to us now.

 More recent publications and performance projects include: